varmox/ygeonline/content/post/k8s-rbac.md

 #featureImageCap: 'This is the featured image.' # Caption (optional).
 #thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
 #shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
-codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
+codeMaxLines: 80 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: false # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.
 categories:
   - Kubernetes
   - VMware
 tags:
-  - vShere Kubernetes Service
+  - vSphere Kubernetes Service
   - Tanzu Kubernetes
+  - vSphere with Tanzu
+  - Tanzu Kubernetes Grid

 # comment: false # Disable comment if false.
 ---
 # Intro

 This Blogpost explains RBAC on vSphere Kubernetes Service (VKS), formely known as Tanzu Kubernetes Grid Service (TKGS).
 It also shows how to give access via *kubectl* with granular permissions, leveraging OIDC Auth with pinniped on VKS-Clusters.

+> #### **Naming**
+> I use VKS-, TKGS- and K8s Clusters in this Blog Post.
+All have the same meaning - simply a Kubernetes Cluster :)

 # RBAC on vSphere Kubernetes Service